lovedbySky/StealerWithWebPanel1.0/README.md

 # Stealer with WebPanel

-This is a browser stealer (windows only yet) with web gui panel, authentication, database and build in panel.
+This is a browsers and info stealer (windows only yet) with web gui panel, authentication, database and build in panel.

+What info you can take:

+ip, contry, city, host

+google chrome password and cookies

+amigo password and cookies

+brave password and cookies

+microsoft edge password and cookies

+mozilla firefox password and cookies

+opera password and cookies

+chromium password and cookies

 Was tested in windows10 and Ubuntu22.04